Farhana-Faruque/ChatBox/README.md

 # ChatBox
-A **real-time chat application** built with modern web technologies — simple, responsive, and fun to use!
+A **real-time chatbox application** built with modern web technologies — simple, responsive, and fun to use!

 ---